-A lot of controversies and comments have surfaced after the statue was innaugrated.
-A lot of citizens feel that instead of building a statue, the money should have been used for other social causes like sanitation, health, education etc.
+A lot of controversies and comments have surfaced after the statue was inaugurated.
+A lot of citizens feel that instead of building a statue, the money should have been used for other social causes like sanitation, health, education, etc.

-Another group of intellectual and political people feel that the project is important from the point of the historical contribution of a man much revered in India.
-They believe that the project will bring in a lot of revenue thorugh tourism inititiaves that will lead to local development.
+Another group of intellectual and political people feels that the project is important from the point of the historical contribution of a man much revered in India.
+They believe that the project will bring in a lot of revenue through tourism initiatives that’ll lead to local development.
 The project is expected to attract around 10,000 tourists daily.

 The project has given a lot of employment opportunities already and has been instrumental in the distribution of money across labor communities.
 They believe that the statue has given India another opportunity to be proud of.